ethereum/go-ethereum/docs/_interface/les.md

 sort_key: B
 ---

 Running a full node is the most trustless, private, decentralized and censorship resistant way to interact with Ethereum.
 It is also the best choice for the health of the network, because a decentralized network relies on having many individual nodes that independently verify the head of the chain.
-Ina  full node a copy of the blockchain is stored locally enabling users to verify incoming data against a local source of truth.
+In a  full node a copy of the blockchain is stored locally enabling users to verify incoming data against a local source of truth.
 However, running a full node requires a lot of disk space and non-negligible CPU allocation and takes hours (for snap sync) or days (for full sync) to sync the blockchain from genesis.
 Geth also offers a light mode that overcomes these issues and provides some of the benefits of running a node but requires only a fraction of the resources.

 Read more about the reasons to run nodes on [ethereum.org](https://ethereum.org/en/run-a-node/).